Human Spaceflights

 Flight

-Launch from Jiuquan Satellite Launching Center; landing in Inner Mongolia; third Chinese manned spaceflight.
+Launch from Jiuquan Satellite Launching Center and landing 162 km north of Hohhot in Inner Mongolia; third Chinese manned spaceflight.

-Zhai performed the the first spacewalk of a Chinese on 27.09.2008 (22m).
+Zhai Zhigang performed the first spacewalk of a Chinese on September 27, 2008 (22m).
 He was wearing a Chinese Feitian spacesuit.
-Zhai was assisted by Liu who made a stand-up EVA, wearing a Russian Orlan suit.
-During this spacewalk Zhai retrieved an experiment mounted to Shenzhou VII's exterior.
-Two hours later the crew deployed a small satellite with the name "BanXing".
-Also experiments were conducted with some new satellite communication technologies.
+Zhai Zhigang was assisted by Liu Boming who made a stand-up EVA, wearing a Russian Orlan suit.
+During this spacewalk Zhai Zhigang retrieved an experiment mounted to Shenzhou-7's exterior.
+The Shenzhou-7 EVA made the Chinese space program the third to have conducted an EVA.
+EVAs had previously been conducted by the space programs of the Soviet Union (later Russia) and the United States.

 Zhai during EVA EVA Zhai